ToJans/tojans.github.com/content/blog/tesla.md

 ## Providing feedback

-While the auto-pilot might only have a few potential outcomes, I do think it is important to visualize the whole process.
+While the Autopilot might only have a few potential outcomes, I do think it is important to visualize the whole process.

   - visualize what the car is thinking, so drivers can anticipate and understand the car's reactions.
   - Allows the car to do some things for himself, based on some heuristics that determine the safety of the current situation.